luis-sousa-pinto/api-guidelines/Guidelines.md

 ## 4. Interpreting the guidelines
 ### 4.1.
 Application of the guidelines
-These guidelines are applicable to any REST API exposed publicly by Microsoft or any partner service.
+These guidelines are applicable to any REST API exposed internally or publicly by Sonae MC or any partner service.
-Private or internal APIs SHOULD also try to follow these guidelines because internal services tend to eventually be exposed publicly.
+Private (system) APIs SHOULD also try to follow these guidelines because private services tend to eventually be exposed internally or publicly.
 Consistency is valuable to not only external customers but also internal service consumers, and these guidelines offer best practices useful for any service.

 There are legitimate reasons for exemption from these guidelines.
 Obviously, a REST service that implements or must interoperate with some externally defined REST API must be compatible with that API and not necessarily these guidelines.